mit-pdos/perennial-examples/README.md

 Note that the code doesn't literally separate these into Go packages (for our convenience, though maybe we should).

+## replicated block

+Toy example that replicates a single logical disk block across two blocks.
+Reads can pick which replica to use, while writes update both.
+For consistency, we lock the disk addresses and recovery by syncing.
+This requires a crash lock, and its crash invariant allows the addresses to be out-of-sync.

+This is a modular proof that can be instantiated by the caller for multiple addresses, building a replicated disk out of tiny pieces.

+Note that this finally takes the 6.826 example and makes it horizontally modular, vertically composable, concurrent, and written in Go.

 ## append-only log

 (needs to be moved from Goose repo to here)